rundexter/documentation/source/includes/_sdk.md

 Set up an existing git repository for use with the dexter command-line tool.
 So long as the target directory *looks* like a dexter module (i.e. it has valid package and meta json files), init will create a remote named "dexter" for you.

-This gets called automatically when you `dexter create` a module, but is useful if you want to enable an existing module to work with dexter.
-In that case, you'll need to add a `meta.json` file by hand before you can `dexter init`.
+This gets called automatically when you `dexter create` a module, but is useful if you want to enable an existing module to work with Dexter.
+In that case, you need to add a `meta.json` file before you can run `dexter init`.

 ### dexter create
 > Example